A Love Letter to Hillary Clinton’s Branding Team

 By Chloe Brobst

 Full disclosure here: I’m stoked about Hillary Clinton.
 I’m coming from the decently far left of the political spectrum — just so we’re all on the same page — but I’m going to talk about Clinton’s campaign design, not her politics.
-I’m also coming at this topic through the lens of a designer so unlike most of my team here at Blanc & Otus that focuses on media and PR, I spend my days in Photoshop and InDesign, designing branded content like infographics and presentation decks.
+I’m also coming at this topic through the lens of a designer so unlike most of my team here at Blanc & Otus that focuses on media and PR, I spend my days in Photoshop and InDesign, designing branded content.

 I have loved following Hillary’s campaign.
 For President Obama’s 2008 election, I was 16, living in blue California and wasn’t paying very close attention to his campaign itself.
 But I do remember the distinct visuals of his logo which was much more businesslike and branded than political campaigns of the past.
 The iconic Hope portrait by artist Shepard Fairey became widely known and represented a significant shift toward design-centric political campaigns.
 Today, it’s hard to ignore that politicians – namely Clinton’s campaign – are moving even further towards the way of corporate brands — clear, consistent, and present.